MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 ## Updating personal data

 Personal data about users is derived from the user's object in the SaaS applications used.
-Because of this, any changes made to the user profile in these applications are reflected in Microsoft Cloud App Security.
+Because of this, any changes made to the user profile in these applications are reflected in Cloud App Security.

 ## Data location

-Microsoft Cloud App Security currently operates in datacenters in the European Union, the United Kingdom, and the United States (each a "Geo").
-Customer data collected by the service is stored at rest as follows (a) for customers whose tenants are provisioned in the European Union or the United Kingdom, in either the European Union or the United Kingdom; (b) else, a data center in the Geo that is nearest to the location of where the customer's Azure Active Directory tenant has been provisioned; or (c) if Microsoft Cloud App Security uses another Microsoft online service (such as Azure Active Directory or Azure CDN) to process such data, the data geolocation will be as defined by the data storage rules of that other online service.
+Cloud App Security currently operates in datacenters in the European Union, the United Kingdom, and the United States (each a "Geo").
+Customer data collected by the service is stored at rest as follows (a) for customers whose tenants are provisioned in the European Union or the United Kingdom, in either the European Union or the United Kingdom; (b) else, a data center in the Geo that is nearest to the location of where the customer's Azure Active Directory tenant has been provisioned; or (c) if Cloud App Security uses another Microsoft online service (such as Azure Active Directory or Azure CDN) to process such data, the data geolocation will be as defined by the data storage rules of that other online service.

 > [!NOTE]
 > Cloud App Security uses Azure Data Centers around the world to provide optimized performance through geolocation.
 This means that a user's session may be hosted outside of a particular region, depending on traffic patterns and their location.
 However, to protect your privacy, no session data is stored in these data centers.